kasundularaam/flash-feather-starter-v6/README.md

-# Flash Feather 2.4
+# Flash Feather 2.5

 ## 🚀 What is Flash Feather?

-Flash Feather is a minimal, LLM-friendly web framework that combines Python FastAPI, Jinja2 templates, and Lit.js components.
+Flash Feather is a minimal, LLM-friendly web framework that combines Python FastAPI, Jinja2 templates, Lit.js components, and ZURB Foundation for professional UI design.
 It's designed for building modern web applications with simplicity, security, and production readiness.

 ## 🎯 Core Philosophy